MyPureCloud/developer-center-blog/source/2022-06-21-cxascode-remote-modules/index.md

 }
 .....
 ```
 The code above will work, but I am a dutiful follower of Dave Thomas and Andy Hunt's DRY principle.
-First documented in their classic book [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-journey-mastery-Anniversary-ebook/dp/B07VRS84D1/ref=sr_1_1?keywords=the+pragmatic+programmer+20th+anniversary+edition%2C+2nd+edition&qid=1655926310&sprefix=the+pragma%2Caps%2C81&sr=8-1), the DRY principle stands for: *8Don't Repeat Yourself**.
+First documented in their classic book [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-journey-mastery-Anniversary-ebook/dp/B07VRS84D1/ref=sr_1_1?keywords=the+pragmatic+programmer+20th+anniversary+edition%2C+2nd+edition&qid=1655926310&sprefix=the+pragma%2Caps%2C81&sr=8-1), the DRY principle stands for: **Don't Repeat Yourself**.
 Any time I start seeing repetitive code that looks almost exactly the same, I stop and take a step back and see if I can simplify the code.
 With Terraform and *CX as Code*, rather then defining each queue resource individually, a better approach would be to generalize and encapsulate the definition of the queue resource inside a a Terraform module.

 A Terraform module allows you to wrap your resource definitions inside of function-like structure that accepts input parameters and publishes output parameters.
 Modules allow you to better organize your resources and then re-use them throughout your project.
 Typically, I like to setup my modules within a folder and file structure right within my Terraform project.
 While this is not required by Terraform I typically use the following structure for my **CX as Code** projects.